-When you enroll in our plan, you may choose a provider to be your PCP.
+When you enroll in our plan, you must choose an in-network provider to be your PCP.
 A PCP is a healthcare professional who meets state requirements and is trained to give you basic medical care.
 They can also coordinate your care with other providers.
+If you do not choose a PCP when you first enroll with our plan, we will assign you to a PCP in your area.